 A well-maintained pasture is able to provide your horse with all of the nutrients it needs.
 After all, horses in the wild sustain themselves on a diet that is primarily made up of grass.
 One part of proper paddock grass maintenance is ensuring that your pasture is properly weeded.
 If your paddock is left unattended, many plants that can be extremely harmful to your horse can pop up.

 There are several plants that are deemed toxic or harmful to horses.
 These should be removed from the paddock area immediately to prevent your horse from accidentally eating them.
-The majority of these plants are only toxic if they’re consuming in a large quantity, but it’s still not worth the risk and any consumption should be avoided.
+The majority of these plants are only toxic if they’re consumed in a large quantity, but it’s still not worth the risk and any consumption should be avoided.

 Which plants can be harmful to horses?